 News & Events

-The collection schedule for City of Tampa customers with regularly scheduled collection days on Thursday, November 27, 2014 and Friday, November 28,...
+The collection schedule for City of Tampa customers with regularly scheduled collection day on Thursday, December 25, 2014 will be affected by the...

 Solid Waste Holiday Collection Schedule